ssepi0l-pv/eJPT-Notes/Host and Networking Auditing/README.md

 has a regulation in which all IT companies -- for example -- have to comply with ISO 27.001.
 And maybe we also do store PII in AWS, so we also have to comply with ISO 27.018.

+Some regulations put in some countries/continents are:

+- PCI DSS
+- HIPAA
+- GDPR
+- CCPA
+- SOX

 <a id=1.3></a>
 ## Frameworks and maturity

+<a id=1.3.1></a>
+### Frameworks

+Some frameworks are:

+- ISO 27.000
+    - ISO 27.001
+    - ISO 27.002
+  - It is broad in scope by default.
+  - It covers way more than just privacy, CIA triad and cybersecurity.
+  - Unlike what many people believe, ISO 27.000 is for all kinds of enterprises and sizes.
+- COBIT
+    - Control Objectives for Information and Related Technologies.
+  - Created by ISACA
+  - Business focused and defines a set of generic processes for the management of IT.
+- NIST SP 800-53
+  - Catalog of security and privacy controls.
+  - US agencies are expected to comply with NIST security standards.
+  - NIST SP 800-53B provides a set of baseline security and privacy controls for information security and organizations.
+- CIS
+  - Set of 18 points to mitigate the most prevalent cyber attacks.
+  - A defense-in-depth model to help prevent and detect malware.
+  - Offers a free tool for assessment (CIS-CSAT)

+<a id=1.3.1.1></a>
+#### So what?

+Our pentests will always come back to the organization, to our customer.
+We need to add value to the organization, something useful to add into risk management.
+We can recommend certain mitigations for certain problems, but what if this don't match the maturity level of the enterprise?
+We need to give severity to the problems at hand, and for that we have to understand what they see in security.

 <a id=1.4></a>
 ## Auditing

+Auditing is a way in which a company can check whether they're in compliance with one or more standard/s that they might have to comply with.
+Other scenarios might also be based around the idea of improving the company's security, not necessarily just to comply with something, but to check in which aspects they're weaker and how to solve those weaknesses.

+Audits might be internal (meaning that is ran by the same enterprise) or they might be external (they pay an external company to come ~~pay them a visit that they will not forget~~ audit them).

+You'll be interviewing CISOs, sysadmins, workers, We'll also review lots of paperwork.

+Some technical controls might be audited automatically with tools like Nessus scans or Solarwinds.

+**LEARN TO TAKE GOOD NOTES!**.
+The best way is to use ~~Neovim~~ any app that you like.

+<a id=2></a>
+# Practices

+<a id=2.1></a>
+## SCAP Scan and Stigviewer

+TODO